vi-plugins/jquery-boilerplate/README.md

 Modules should do only one thing.
 Always keep maintainability and testability in mind.
 Write tests for each module.

+## Interfaces
+Define interfaces for options and plugin definitions in sub-folder `src/interfaces`.

 ## Testing

 For testing we currently use plain simple mocha tests.